sshankt/Face-Recognition-System/README.md

 python attendance.py
 The webcam will activate, and the program will start recognizing faces.

-When a recognized face is detected, it will display the name along with a "Present" message on the video feed.
+When a recognized face is detected, the video feed displays the name along with a "Present" message.

 The attendance will be logged in a CSV file named after the current date.

 ## 📝 Code Explanation
 The program captures video input using OpenCV.
 It loads known face encodings from image files.
-For each frame captured, it detects faces and compares them with the known encodings.
+It detects faces and compares each frame captured with the known encodings.
 If a match is found, the student's name is displayed and logged in a CSV file.

 ## 🔑 Key Components
 Face Recognition: Utilizes face_recognition library for detecting and encoding faces.
 Attendance Logging: Logs the name and time of presence in a CSV file.
-Real-time Video Capture: Uses OpenCV to display the video feed and recognize faces.
+Real-time Video Capture: OpenCV is used to display the video feed and recognize faces.